-➤ The abuser (the person doing the abuse) does not give personal care.
-For example: they do not help the person to use the toilet.

-➤ The abuser spends the person's money on the wrong things or without their permission.
+- The abuser (the person doing the abuse) does not give personal care.
+For example: they do not help the person to use the toilet. - The abuser spends the person's money on the wrong things or without their permission.

-➤ The abuser may use the children to control the person.
-They may tell them that their children will be taken away if they report abuse because they will not be able to look after them on their own.

-➤ The abuser may hurt the person in a sexual way or rape them.
+- The abuser tells them that no one else will love them.
+Or tells them that if they leave they will have to go into a care home. - The abuser may use the children to control the person.
+They may tell them that their children will be taken away if they report abuse because they will not be able to look after them on their own. - The abuser may hurt the person in a sexual way or rape them.
 This is because the person is not able to stop them or perhaps does not understand what is happening.